Kiril Lazarov

-Kiril Lazarov (Кирил „Кире“ Лазаров, born 10 May 1980) is a retired Macedonian handball player and current coach of the North Macedonia national handball team and RK Alkaloid.
+Kiril "Kire" Lazarov (Кирил „Кире“ Лазаров, born 10 May 1980) is a Macedonian former professional handball player and current coach of the North Macedonia national handball team and RK Alkaloid.
+He is widely regarded as one of the greatest players of all time and won over forty titles playing for clubs in North Macedonia, Croatia, Hungary, and Spain.

 Lazarov holds the record for most goals scored in a single World Men's Handball Championship (92).
 He is also the all-time top scorer in the EHF Champions League and the only player to have scored more than 1,300 goals.
-He is regarded as one of the greatest handball players of all time.

-Biography
+He is third on the all-time list of players by number of international goals scored and has the highest ratio of goals scored per match.

+Career

-Lazarov was the top scorer of the EHF Champions League two times with MVM Veszprém and RK Zagreb.
+Lazarov was the top scorer of the EHF Champions League two times with MKB Veszprém and RK Zagreb.
 In 2011–12, he was the top scorer for Velux EHF Final 4 runner-up Atlético Madrid.

 On 29 January 2009, Lazarov became world record-holder for the number of goals scored in one World Championship.
-In nine games he scored 92 goals for the Macedonia national team at the 2009 World Men's Handball Championship that took place in Croatia.
-On 24 March 2009, Kiril Lazarov was awarded the Medal for Service to the Country by the then-president of the Republic of Macedonia Branko Crvenkovski in acknowledgment of his sport achievements and his contribution to developing and popularizing the sport in Macedonia as well as promoting the country abroad.
+He scored 92 goals in nine games for the Macedonia national team at the 2009 World Men's Handball Championship that took place in Croatia.
+On 24 March 2009, Lazarov was awarded the Medal for Service to the Country by the then-president of the Republic of Macedonia Branko Crvenkovski in acknowledgment of his sport achievements and his contribution to developing and popularizing the sport in Macedonia as well as promoting the country abroad.

 On 27 January 2012, Lazarov became both the European and World record-holder for scored goals in a single championship by scoring 61 goals in 7 games at the 2012 European Men's Handball Championship.

 On 4 October 2015, with his fifth goal in a match against PICK Szeged, Lazarov became the first player in the history of the EHF Champions League to break the 1000 goals barrier and helped Barcelona win 30:28.

 On 29 May 2016, Lazarov was voted as The Best Right Back of the Champions League All-star team.

-In late December 2020, he was voted as best right back of the decade in a poll organized by Handball Planet, with votes coming from fans and jury consisted of handball legends, coaches and journalists.
+In late December 2020, he was voted as best right back of the decade in a poll organized by Handball Planet, with votes coming from fans and a jury consisting of handball legends, coaches and journalists.

-Results

-Lazarov has won 15 national championships and the same number of national cup tournaments for five different clubs.
-In international club tournaments, his best results are two runners-up.
+Lazarov was inducted into the European Handball Federation Hall of Fame in 2023.